This Article Will Cover the Following:

 Statistics and Prevalence of Xanax Abuse Among Adolescents

-According to the National Institute on Drug Abuse, Xanax is the mostly used tranquilizer by 12th graders.
-The 2021 National Survey on Drug Use and Health also discovered that 1.4 percent of people aged 12 or older misused benzodiazepines in the past year; adolescents aged 12-17 made up 0.7%.
+The National Institute on Drug Abuse reports that Xanax is the top tranquilizer used by 12th graders.
+A 2021 national survey also found that 1.4 percent of people 12 or older misused benzodiazepines in the past year; adolescents aged 12-17 made up 0.7%.

 Causes of Xanax Abuse in Adolescents

-Most teens end up abusing Xanax because of its pleasurable effects, i.e., intense feelings of euphoria.
-Those who choose to ‘self-medicate’ using the drug may also develop an addiction.
-Lastly, the effects of Xanax wear off quickly, pushing teens to take more Xanax pills out of fear of withdrawal, leading to Xanax addiction.
+Many teens start abusing Xanax for its pleasurable effects or the intense feeling of euphoria it provides.
+An addiction may also be developed by those who use the drug to self-medicate.
+The effects of Xanax wear off fast, which pushes teens to take more Xanax pills out of fear of withdrawal, leading to teen xanax addiction.

 Risk Factors of Xanax Abuse in Adolescents

-The following factors increase the likelihood of Xanax abuse in teens:
+The following factors increase a teen’s risk of Xanax abuse:

 - A history of alcohol abuse